davygravy/rescue-dg/README.md

-__Note__:  I was in sudoers group, but still had to add `/usr/sbin` to my path so that `ubinize` would be called correctly (see `custom-rs/post-processv3.sh` script).  `ubinize` is in the mtd-utils package and is essential for converting the raw `rootfs.tar` to a ubifs format.
-For me,something like `export PATH=/usr/sbin:$PATH` , followed directly by executing `ubinize` without any operands, worked for me.
+__Note__:  I was in sudoers group, but `which ubinize` yielded nothing.
+I had to add `/usr/sbin` to my path so that `ubinize` would be called correctly (see `custom-rs/post-processv3.sh` script).  `ubinize` is in the mtd-utils package and is essential for converting the raw `rootfs.tar` to a ubifs format.
+For me,something like `export PATH="/usr/sbin:$PATH"` worked for me.